Formal Verification: EPFL Course (CS-550), Fall 2019

 The primary verification tools used: Stainless.
 Stainless is a formal way of doing Scala.

-There will be 7 labs in total: 6 fixed ones that everyone should do individually, and a 7th one that can be done in groups of 2-3 students.
+There will be 7 labs in total: 6 fixed ones that everyone should do individually, and a 7th one that are to be done in groups of 1-3 students.
 You will need to present the plan for the final lab in the last week of the semester.

 First class: Thursday 19 September at 15:15 in the classroom INF213.